Kaitaraiwa Waka Uta

-Rob: We’ll take the current employees out and see what their skills sets are like.
+Rob: We’ll take the current employees out and see what their skill sets are like.
 Basically, it’s like an in-cab assessment.
 I’d normally go out, I’d be sitting in the passenger seat and I’d just observe, see what they actually do.
-Bad habits creep in, but I feel as though some of the drivers aren’t actually aware of until they’re pointed out.
+Bad habits creep in, but I feel as though some of the drivers aren’t actually aware of them until they’re pointed out.

 Clinton: A trip like this has to include a classic truckies' food stop.
 But for Sam it’s not a stop with classic truckers' food.

 Rob: The healthy stuff.
 A couple of bottles of water, mate!
 Drink plenty of fluids through the day when you’re out on the road.
 The hours can get quite long.
 Even though older truck drivers will tell you to drink a lot of coffee, it’s not actually that good for you.
 Through the day it loses its effect.
 Safer on the road mate, keep those eyelids open!